 Who provides hypno-analysis at Scotlandtherapy?

-Stuart was trained in psychoanalysis including psychodynamic, cognitive behavioural and hypno-analysis in his initial professional training and accreditation (ASM externally assessed through NVQ awards).
-He was further assessed in all three for his second professional accreditation (NACHP).
+Stuart was trained in psychoanalysis including psychodynamic, cognitive behavioural and hypno-analysis in his initial professional training and accreditation (ASM externally assessed through NVQ awards) (Graduate level).
+He was further assessed in all three for his second professional accreditation (NACHP) (Post graduate level).
 Both are CNHC voluntary regulator routes (hypnotherapy) and are integrative.

 Hypnosis, hypnotherapy, psychoanalysis, hypno-analysis, hypnoanalysis, hypnotist, hypnotherapist, clinical hypnosis, clinical hypnotherapy, clinical hypnotherapist, psychotherapy, clinical psychotherapy, psychotherapist, cognitive behavioural analysis, Edinburgh, Glasgow, Dublin, Falkirk, trance, hypnotic, Freud, relaxation, meditation, mindfulness.